There is no doubt that inequality exists in the UK

 We are committed to removing any barriers, so that individuals can improve their own life chances and have a positive impact on their communities and society as a whole.

-We also engage with those who make education policy and funding decisions across England and Scotland, so they understand the importance of education to our learners – be that getting into work, progressing into good work, or keeping their minds active and their connection with their communities live.
+We engage with those who make education policy and funding decisions across England and Scotland, so they understand the importance of education to our learners – be that getting into work, progressing into good work, or keeping their minds active and their connection with their communities live.